OfqualGovUK/ofqual-standards-patterns/docs/principles/deploy-little-and-often.md

 ## Applications and Implications

+- Build or leverage reusable components and patterns where appropriate
 - Good quality tests which validate a release before it gets to production reinforce the confidence so that we can deploy often.
 Adding automated test coverage for example can greatly improve a team's likelihood of achieving this principle.
 - CI/CD pipelines that are quick and efficient, automating repetitive tasks so that we can deploy little and often
 - We must be aware of how frequent releases affect users, and consider whether it is applicable in each use case.
 For example, where a breaking change is introduced, or an in-progress operation would be affected